 Matt Cooksey, director, baritone, writer

 Matt Cooksey is the Resident Assistant Director for Indianapolis Opera for the 2018-19 season.
-While in Indianapolis, he will serve as the assistant director to their mainstage programs (La boheme and Camelot), in addition to directing outreach programs for audiences of all ages.
-His educational projects will include restaging two children's operas written by Briana Sosenheimer, called The Not So Ugly Duckling and The Three Little Hoosier Pigs.
+While in Indianapolis, he will serve as the assistant director to their mainstage programs (La bohème and Camelot), as well as the head direction and design of Star-Cross’d Lovers.
+His educational projects will include restaging two children's operas written by Briana Sosenheimer, called The Not-So Ugly Duckling and The Three Little Hoosier Pigs.
+He will also serve as an Assistant Director for Opera NEO in San Diego for productions of Eugene Onegin by Tchaikovsky and La calisto by Cavalli.

 Cooksey is an alumni of Indiana University [BM - Vocal Performance] and Florida State University [MM - Performance (Voice) and Opera Production (Directing)].
 He studied direction under Matthew Lata, but took full advantage of the wonderful instructors from FSU's College of Music, School of Theatre, School of Dance, Department of Art History, and English Department.
 His coursework included opera literature, production, direction, music history, music theory, history of directing, dramaturgy, pilates, art of Hollywood's Golden Era, and Victorian novels.
 During his direction degree, Cooksey staged a middle school outreach production of Béatrice et Bénédict, a self-adapted version of Mozart's Der Schauspieldirektor, and the US premiere of Michael Williams's The Prodigal Child.
 He also directed scenes for FSU's Opera Workshop program, which included excerpts from Werther, Roméo et Juliette, La clemenza di Tito, A Streetcar Named Desire, and Le nozze di Figaro.